Last updated: May 29, 2026

 Project milestones M4-M6 (ETL pipeline) 2 AI for code assistance and debugging, with attribution

-Project milestone M7 + final deliverable (cloud deployment) 3 AI as full collaborator for AWS troubleshooting and code review, with attribution
+Project milestone M7 + final deliverable (cloud deployment) 3 AI as full collaborator for GCP troubleshooting and code review, with attribution

 Oral defense 0 No AI